thewh1teagle/phonikud/README.md

 ### Notes

-- The glottal stop `ʔ` isn't used, so Ayin and Alef are silent or match their vowels (`a`, `e`, etc.).
-TTS models handle it well, and it's visually clear.
+- There's no secondary stress (usually it's only Milel and Milra)
+- The glottal stop sometimes omited
 - See [Unicode Hebrew table](https://en.wikipedia.org/wiki/Unicode_and_HTML_for_the_Hebrew_alphabet#Compact_table)